paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-035-carriage-of-passengers.md

   (A) is authorized to carry at least 250 passengers;

-  (B) has onboard sleeping facilities for each passenger;
+  (B) has onboard sleeping facilities for each passenger; and

-  (C) is on a voyage that embarks or disembarks passengers in the United States; and
+  (C) is on a voyage that embarks or disembarks passengers in the United States.

-  (D) is not engaged on a coastwise voyage.

 (2) **Federal and state vessels.—** — This section and section 3508 do not apply to a vessel of the United States operated by the Federal Government or a vessel owned and operated by a State.